blackboxnlp/2019/program.md

 - _Explicitly modeling case improves neural dependency parsing._	Clara Vania and Adam Lopez.
 - _Learning and Evaluating Sparse Interpretable Sentence Embeddings._	Valentin Trifonov, Octavian-Eugen Ganea, Anna Potapenko and Thomas Hofmann.
 - _Language Modeling Teaches You More than Translation Does: Lessons Learned Through Auxiliary Syntactic Task Analysis._	Kelly Zhang and Samuel Bowman.
-- _Do Language Models Understand Anything?
-On the Ability of LSTMs to Understand Negative Polarity Items._	Jaap Jumelet and Dieuwke Hupkes.
 - _Representation of Word Meaning in the Intermediate Projection Layer of a Neural Language Model._	Steven Derby, Paul Miller, Brian Murphy and Barry Devereux.
 - _Closing Brackets with Recurrent Neural Networks._	Natalia Skachkova, Thomas Trost and Dietrich Klakow.
 - _Iterative Recursive Attention Model for Interpretable Sequence Classification._	Martin Tutek and Jan Šnajder.